fengyun21/canvas-instagram-filters/README.md

 Brightness and contrast are a little tricker, however the techniques are well established.
 The internet is a deep ocean of free information.
-Furtunately for us, [the HTML5 drawing library EaselJS has already solved this problem for us](http://www.createjs.com/docs/easeljs/files/easeljs_filters_ColorMatrixFilter.js.html#l41).
+Fortunately for us, [the HTML5 drawing library EaselJS has already solved this problem for us](http://www.createjs.com/docs/easeljs/files/easeljs_filters_ColorMatrixFilter.js.html#l41).
 Color matrices provide a way to manipulate the brightness, color, contrast, and saturation of an image.